-The American Cancer Society estimates that more than 91,000 new cases of melanoma will be diagnosed in 2018.
-You may not think of a skin cancer as being deadly, but more than 9,000 Americans will die of melanoma this year.
+The American Cancer Society estimates that about 106,110 new melanomas will be diagnosed in 2021 (about 62,260 in men and 43,850 in women).
+You may not think of a skin cancer as being deadly, but more than 7,000 Americans will die of melanoma this year.

 Let’s take a look at some facts about melanoma and how you can protect yourself.

 While melanoma occurs less frequently than other types of skin cancer, including basal cell carcinoma, cases of this type of skin cancer are more serious and can be deadly.

 That’s because it’s more likely to grow and spread, making it harder to eradicate.

 If melanoma is spotted early and treated, it’s nearly always curable.
 But when it’s not detected early, it can spread to other areas of the body.

 Other types of skin cancer are often more obvious, showing up as red, patchy or bumpy sections of skin.
 But melanoma often lurks in existing moles or new ones that don’t necessarily raise suspicion.

 That’s why it’s especially important to keep an eye on your skin and familiarize yourself with all spots and moles.
 You want to be able to spot quickly if something changes or a new spot appears.